mughesaraja/AI-Course-Creator/README.md

  - AI capabilities
  - Instructional design thinking
  - Structured workflows can produce learning experiences that are both efficient to create and effective for learners.

+# Key Idea

+The goal is not to generate content faster, but to design AI systems that produce better learning experiences.

 # Tech